-Prediction of post-operative pain following arthroscopic subacromial decompression surgery: an observational study [v1; ref status: approved with reservations 1, http://f1000r.es/9s]
+Prediction of post-operative pain following arthroscopic subacromial decompression surgery: an observational study [v1; ref status: indexed, http://f1000r.es/9s]

 Anesthesiology Department, NHS Fife, Victoria Hospital, Kirkcaldy, Fife, KY2 5AH, UK